cyberark/conjur-oss-helm-chart/conjur-oss/README.md

 ### Installation on OCP

-To install Conjur on OCP using the `openshift.enabled=true` value:
+To install Conjur on OCP, use the `openshift.enabled=true` value, and use images for Conjur, NGINX, and Postgres that are appropriate for an OpenShift platform.
+The following Helm install example includes the default values for Conjur, NGINX, Postgres images for deploying on OpenShift:

 ```sh-session
 $  CONJUR_NAMESPACE=<conjur-namespace>